-William Leon Carey Jr., was born in 1922 to William and Ida Harple Carey in West Chester, Pennsylvania.
+William Leon Carey Jr., was born on April 12, 1922 to William and Ida Harple Carey in West Chester, Pennsylvania.
 His father was a World War I veteran and worked as a fireman, feeding coal into steam locomotives for the Pennsylvania Railroad.
 The family moved to Phoenixville in 1923.
-William Jr. was one of four children and the only son.
+William Jr. was one of four children.

-William graduated in 1940 and obtained employment with Phoenixville Iron Company, and later as a plumber.
-He was a member of the First Methodist Church.
+William graduated in 1940.
+After graduation, he worked for the Phoenixville Iron Company, and later as a plumber.
 William married Florence Smiley of Kimberton.

-William entered the Army on October 15, 1942, and received training at Camp Shelby, Mississippi, as part of the newly activated 85th Custer Division.
-He then received advanced training at Shreveport, Louisiana, Camp Pilot Knob, and Camp Cooks Comb, both in California, and Fort Dix, New Jersey.
+William entered the Army on October 15, 1942, and received training at Camp Shelby, Mississippi, as part of the newly activated 85th Custer division.

-William was sent overseas December 24, 1943, to North Africa where he received a Good Conduct ribbon and African Campaign ribbon with Combat Star.
-He served with the 82nd Custer Division, part of the Fifth Army, the same division that Hero Hero Leroy Barnes served.
+William was sent overseas on December 24, 1943, to North Africa where he received a Good Conduct ribbon and the African Campaign ribbon with Combat Star.
+He served with the 82nd Custer division, part of the Fifth Army, the same division that Hero Leroy Barnes served.